yichunzhao/spring-aop-programming/README.md

 ### Spring AOP Annotations

-As well as the Advice annotation listed above,
+As well as the Advice annotations listed above,
 * @Configuration and @EnableAspectJAutoProxy must used together to informing bean factory the AOP enabled.
 * @Component and @Aspect must be used together, so that the component scanning may pick it up.